Tech-at-DU/React-Redux-Timers-Tutorial/P05-Define-Actions/content.md

 # Defining Actions

-Your app needs to manage data.
-The data will stored with Redux as part of the store.
 The Flux pattern and Redux require that you define actions that describe how data can be modified.

 **Data can only be modifed through actions.**